leomattes/Recomendation/README.md

 1. SparJoinTable Note book  explains how to use spark to joing to dataset, in the case the unified register with the transaction ones.

-2. SparkRecomendetion e Note book
+2. SparkRecomendetion e Note book  contains a sample code with construc a recomender system base on user actions using spark mlib